libwww-perl/URI-db/README.md

 * `db:sqlite:../foo.db`
 * `db:sqlite:/var/db/foo.sqlite`

-Other engines may not require a host name, either, but can use a database name, rather than a file name:
+Other engines may not require a host name, either, but use a database name, rather than a file name:

 * `db:ingres:mydb`
 * `db:pg:template1`

-When a URI includes an authority part, it must be preceded by a double slash and followed by a single slash"
+When a URI includes an authority part, it must be preceded by a double slash and followed by a single slash:

 * `db:pg://example.com/`
 * `db:mysql://root@localhost/`